indgy/LittleBigTable/Readme.md

 Simply add a drop down and add the '' function.
 This is limited to between 1 and 100 rows.

-Check the Complete example for details.
+Check the [Complete example](http://iangrindley.uk/LittleBigTable/examples/complete.php) for more details.

 #### Adding a search box